 An Important Lesson: Expertise and Building Niches

-Overall, we enjoyed discussing things with a real expert, deeply immersed in their field.
+Overall, it has been a pleasure observing a leading recruitment agency, deeply immersed in their field.
 Now, we understand recruitment, and we gained unique insights into the bus and coach industry.

 Perhaps, we will even stop taking bus drivers for granted.